 “Also, you will probably find that only grasses ideal for growth on damp ground with poor drainage will grow on your land — these may include buttercup, which is poisonous to horses, and possibly daisies.

-These inferior grasses may grow to the detriment of better quality ‘paddock grass species’.
+These inferior grasses may grow to the detriment of other species that off better quality paddock grass.

 The best way to remove moss is with a moss killer — ask your local agricultural supplier for advice — before treating the soil with lime and reseeding with a paddock mix.